dotledger/dotledger/README.md

 Copyright 2013, Kale Worsley.

-Rahani is made available under the Apache License, Version 2.0.
+Dot Ledger is made available under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for details.